pymeasure/leco-protocol/README.md

 A LECO network needs at least one _Coordinator_ (server), which routes the messages among the connected _Components_.

-Each _Component_ has a name unique in the network.
+Each _Component_ has a name unique in the network, by which it may be addressed.
-This name consists in the name of the _Coordinator_ they are connected to and their own name.
+This name consists of the name of the _Coordinator_ (_Namespace_) they are connected to and their own name.
 For example `N1.component1` is the full name of `component1` connected to the _Coordinator_ of the _Namespace_ `N1`.
 That _Coordinator_ itself is called `N1.COORDINATOR`, as _Coordinators_ are always called `COORDINATOR`.